PharmAccess/hdc-website/README.md

 This repository contains the source code for the Health Data Commons (KDC) demonstrator project.
 It is written in [Quarto](https://quarto.org).
 The document is intended for internal use at PharmAccess Foundation.
 In due course, parts of this whitepaper are intended for publications

-> Read the whitepaper at [https://pharmaccess.gitlab.io/health-data-commons-whitepaper](https://pharmaccess.gitlab.io/health-data-commons-whitepaper)
+> Read the whitepaper at [http://health-data-commons.pharmaccess.org/](http://health-data-commons.pharmaccess.org/)
 >
-## How to work with Quarto and Gitlab
+## How to work with Quarto and GitHub

 ### Getting started